SeviJordi/TFM_code/README.md

 source $HOME/.bash_profile
 ```
 Make sure that you install the defined conda environment for each section prior to run the code.

+---

+The [figures](figures/) folder includes the data and the code necessary to generate the master's thesis figures.